 From window shopping to browser windows, more consumers are shifting their purchase power away from brick-and-mortar stores in favor of e-commerce options.
 Even though hitting the mall can mean time with friends, the comfort of shopping online in sweatpants and fuzzy slippers is hard to resist.
-With consumers currently making half of their purchases online, it’s important to ensure that your e-commerce site is capturing its share of this over $3 billion industry.
+With consumers currently making half of their purchases online, it’s important to ensure that your e-commerce site is capturing its share of this more than $3 trillion industry.

-A consumer decides to visit your website after being intrigued by your business Instagram account.
+During the awareness phase, a consumer might decide to visit your website after being intrigued by your business Instagram account.
 Hoping to learn more about your brand and possibly make a purchase if something catches their eye, they may lose interest quickly if your site is not easy to navigate.
 According to the Crazy Egg, e-commerce sites have about 59 seconds to generate consumer interest before a potential customer closes the page and moves on.
 A strong online shopping experience means consumers will know exactly how to click through your website to easily find what they’re looking for.
 Improving site navigation creates a better online shopping experience, which ultimately results in increased sales.

 Slotting products into categories is one great way to improve the user experience because it creates a more intuitive platform by which shoppers can seek out the items they want to purchase.
 Be sure to follow navigation best practices for this, such as placing the navigation bar at the top or to the left of the page.
 This is where a consumer’s eye will naturally be guided when shopping online.

 Detailed product descriptions are also very important.
-You should describe the product’s features, what the product is made of, how to use it, and any applicable warranties that are included.
+You should describe the product’s features and benefits, what the product is made of, how to use it, and any applicable warranties that are included.
 Again, since online shoppers can’t see and feel the product, it’s important to provide as much detail as possible to reassure them that they will be satisfied with the purchase they’re about to make.

 Another way to empower online shoppers is to post reviews for your products.
 97% of e-commerce shoppers reported that customer reviews influenced their purchase decisions.
 92% said they would hesitate to buy a product that has no reviews at all.
 Honest reviews from other shoppers provide consumers with an unbiased opinion that will influence their own decision to purchase.
 You might wonder, “what if someone leaves a bad review?”
 Negative reviews do occur, but they give companies an opportunity to reach out to the unsatisfied customer and hopefully correct the problem they experienced.
 This will ensure a solid reputation of good customer service for your brand, and hopefully create an open door for the disgruntled customer to come back and shop again.

-So, an online shopper has filled their cart with your products.
+So, an online shopper has filled their cart with your products – they are in the decision-making phase of their journey.
 That’s great, however you can’t celebrate just yet.
 74% of online shopping carts are abandoned prior to completion of the sale.
 One way to address this is to optimize the checkout process so it’s quick and easy for consumers to complete their purchase.
 If your site requires customers to create an account before they can check out, consider adding a guest check out option.
 This allows your shoppers to quickly complete their purchase without having to jump through the extra hoops of entering detailed information about themselves.
 Additionally, many consumers do not want to receive the special offers and other marketing materials that result from registering their personal information.